aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/05-examine-fs.md

 cd /fsx/hsmtest
 ls -lrt
 ```

+If you do not see the files that you uploaded to the S3 bucket, the Data repository association (DRA) is not created.
+Re-check after successful DRA creation.

 6. **Lazy Loading** FSx for lustre uses the lazy load  policy where the meta data is visible when you look at the data repository path, however the data is copied to the filesystem only at the time of first access and subsequent accesses will be faster.
 You can see this by running the command `lfs df -h`.
 We know that the actual size of the file uploaded into S3 is 455MB.
 However the space used on the file system before access is 7.8MB of metadata.
 You can also run `lfs hsm_state /fsx/hsmtest/SEG_C3NA_Velocity.sgy`.
 It confirms that the file is released but is archived.